mahingaRodin/EyeClick/readme.md

-A spring application emphasizing on performing computer activities using the eye.
+A python application emphasizing on performing computer activities using the eye.